-UN balks as Yemen rebels try to control the flow of aid
+Yemen’s Houthi rebels impeding UN aid flow, demand a cut

 Over the past year, U.N. agencies, lead by Grande, began pushing back against Houthi demands.

-First, the World Food Program suspended aid for a couple of months in some areas around the capital Sanaa and demanded biometric registering of beneficiaries to ensure deliveries go to those truly in need.
+First, the World Food Program suspended aid for a couple of months in some areas around Sanaa and demanded biometric registering of beneficiaries to ensure deliveries go to those truly in need.
 The Houthis initially agreed but later refused to follow through with the biometric registering.

 The U.N. then moved to prevent double-paying of salaries, and its agencies tightened auditing of the funds it provided.